The American Academy of Pediatrics Guidelines for Management of Head Lice: An In-Depth Guide

 Learn about the current guideline-recommended treatment options for head lice, including lesser-known guideline-recommended non-drug treatment options.

 Head lice is a common condition that is most common in children aged 3 to 12 years.
-The American Academy of Pediatrics (AAP) issued its most recent guidance for the treatment of head lice in 2010.
+The American Academy of Pediatrics (AAP) has released guidelines for the treatment of head lice.

 Lice are wingless, blood-sucking insects with 6 legs.
 Although lice are commonly thought of as a single entity, many species of lice exist, and each species is highly adapted to a specific type of host.
 For this reason, transmission of lice from animals to humans is rare.